Is your house slowly starting to look like a serial hoarder lives in it?

-You can pile your shoes in the corner of your entryway forever, or you can make these practical wall shoe boxes.
+You can pile your shoes in the corner of your entryway forever or make these practical wall shoe boxes.

-Apple boxes are perfect for this DIY project, but any other kind of wooden crates would do.
+Apple boxes are perfect for this DIY project, but any other kind of wooden crate would do.

 Take the boxes, sand them well, paint them, and hang them on the wall.